 Endowment Fund Board member Rich Birkenmaier can help you with your application.
 You must be a Westminster member to apply.

 The Westminster Endowment Board is pleased to announce the following grants have been approved by Session, for payment to their respective recipients.

-New Beginnings Affordable Housing Fund: Up to $8,000 approved to provide startup funds for promotional materials, hiring of a grant writer and events in support of the New Beginnings Affordable Housing Fund, amended to direct part of the funds towards website design and setup.
+- New Beginnings Affordable Housing Fund: Up to $8,000 approved to provide startup funds for promotional materials, hiring of a grant writer and events in support of the New Beginnings Affordable Housing Fund, amended to direct part of the funds towards website design and setup.

 New Westminster Ministries